blockchainsllc/in3-docs/docs/api-cmd.rst

 -json          if given the result will be returned as json, which is especially important for ``eth_call`` results with complex structres.
 -hex           if given the result will be returned as hex.
 -debug         if given incubed will output debug information when executing.
--ri, -reponse-in reads the response from stdin instead of sending the request allowing offline use cases -ro, -reponse-out writes the raw response from the node to stdout
+-ri            reads the response from stdin instead of sending the request allowing offline use cases -ro            writes the raw response from the node to stdout

 Install
 #######